FN-FAL113/cs2-server-picker/README.md

 </div>

 A lightweight server picker for CS2.
-Previously developed for CS:GO but is now for CS2!
+Previously developed for CS:GO but now for CS2!
 All regions available are included for freedom of selection.
 Still showing passion for the game since I started playing way back in 2013 despite the fact that my laptop cannot handle the game anymore with the new visual upgrades 😃.

 ## ⬇️ Download
 ### [Releases](https://github.com/FN-FAL113/csgo-server-picker/releases)